 Software programming is a critical component for almost every business today.
 This means that Agile is an essential process for every type of organization and form of work.

 Agile methodologies that incorporate new values, practices, principles, and benefits are a better alternative to the traditional command-and-control style of project management.
 Agile process is even spreading throughout different industries and functions, including C-suites.

 However, while many companies are adopting some Agile processes, they are still operating with a bureaucratic top-down method.
-In today’s digital dominant economy, it is vital for companies to develop agile management practices.
+In today’s digital dominant economy, companies need to develop agile management practices.
 But many companies still struggle with this transition and operate in a command style culture.
 This is reflected in the mindset and skills of the senior management and is the greatest obstacle companies face today.

 Daily Standup (Stand-Up Meetings)

 Daily stand-up meetings are also called Daily Scrum meetings.
-The Scrum sessions are held daily by the team so they can share pertinent information with each other.
+The Scrum sessions are held daily by the team so they can share pertinent information.
 These meetings are designed to keep all team members equally informed and updated on the status of the project.
 The key to each meeting is brevity.